simrvprojects/SimRVPedigree/cran-comments.md

 In this resubmission I have:
 - Fixed a bug in the find_mrca function and improved the tests for this function.

-- Due to reviwer comments, we have improved the process used to simulate reproduction.
+- We have improved the process used to simulate reproduction.
 The new process better models age-specific fertility.
 As a result, the birth_range argument has been deprecated in the sim_life, sim_ped, and sim_RVped functions.
 To prepare users for this change, in this resubmission, users are issued a warning if they alter the default NULL value of this argument.

 - Updated the DESCRIPTION file:
     - Updated the version number to 0.3.0 to reflect: